dakshchoudhary8881-cmd/dakshchoudhary8881-cmd/README.md

 The endgame is Full Stack AI Engineering and eventually a startup.
 I'm not there yet, but I'm building the foundation one sprint at a time.

-> Currently in **Sprint 03** of the Prodesk IT curriculum — async JavaScript, REST APIs, geolocation, and intelligent client-side caching.
+> Currently in **Sprint 03** — async JavaScript, REST APIs, geolocation, and intelligent client-side caching.

 ---